vmos1/Staggered_multigrid_build/build_frontier/README.md

-# Instructions for building and running Staggered Multigrid on Crusher and Frontier supercomputers
+# Instructions for building and running Staggered Multigrid on the Frontier supercomputer
 We need to build QUDA and MILC in sequence.
 QUDA and MILC can each be built with a single script.
 The procedure is described below.
 ## **Generate build scripts**: